awsdocs/aws-batch-user-guide/doc_source/getting-started-eks.md

 # Getting started with AWS Batch on Amazon EKS<a name="getting-started-eks"></a>

 AWS Batch on Amazon EKS is a managed service for scheduling and scaling batch workloads into existing EKS clusters\.
-AWS Batch does not create, administer, or perform lifecycle operations of your EKS clusters on your behalf\.
-AWS Batch orchestration will scale up and down nodes managed by AWS Batch and run pods on those nodes\.
-Furthermore, AWS Batch will not touch nodes, auto scaling node groups or pods lifecycles not associated with AWS Batch compute environments within your EKS cluster\.
-For AWS Batch to operate effectively, its [service\-linked role](using-service-linked-roles.md#slr-permissions) will need Kubernetes role\-based access control \(RBAC\) permissions in your existing EKS cluster\.
+AWS Batch doesn't create, administer, or perform lifecycle operations of your EKS clusters on your behalf\.
+AWS Batch orchestration scales up and down nodes managed by AWS Batch and run pods on those nodes\.

+AWS Batch doesn't touch nodes, auto scaling node groups or pods lifecycles that aren't associated with AWS Batch compute environments within your EKS cluster\.
+For AWS Batch to operate effectively, its [service\-linked role](using-service-linked-roles.md#slr-permissions) needs Kubernetes role\-based access control \(RBAC\) permissions in your existing EKS cluster\.
 For more information, see [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) in the *Kubernetes documentation*\.

-AWS Batch also requires a Kubernetes namespace where it can scope pods as AWS Batch jobs into\.
+AWS Batch requires a Kubernetes namespace where it can scope pods as AWS Batch jobs into\.
 We recommend a dedicated namespace to isolate the AWS Batch pods from your other cluster workloads\.

-Once AWS Batch has been given RBAC access and a namespace has been established, you can associate that EKS cluster to a AWS Batch compute environment via the [CreateComputeEnvironment](https://docs.aws.amazon.com/batch/latest/APIReference/API_CreateComputeEnvironment.html) API operation\.
+After AWS Batch has been given RBAC access and a namespace has been established, you can associate that EKS cluster to an AWS Batch compute environment using the [CreateComputeEnvironment](https://docs.aws.amazon.com/batch/latest/APIReference/API_CreateComputeEnvironment.html) API operation\.
 A job queue can be associated with this new EKS compute environment\.
-AWS Batch jobs are submitted to the job queue based on a EKS job definition using the [SubmitJob](https://docs.aws.amazon.com/batch/latest/APIReference/API_SubmitJob.html) API operation\.
-AWS Batch will then launch AWS Batch managed nodes and place jobs from job queue as Kubernetes pods into the EKS cluster associated with a AWS Batch compute environment\.
-The following sections will get you set up for AWS Batch on Amazon EKS\.
+AWS Batch jobs are submitted to the job queue based on an EKS job definition using the [SubmitJob](https://docs.aws.amazon.com/batch/latest/APIReference/API_SubmitJob.html) API operation\.
+AWS Batch then launches AWS Batch managed nodes and place jobs from job queue as Kubernetes pods into the EKS cluster associated with an AWS Batch compute environment\.

+The following sections cover how to get set up for AWS Batch on Amazon EKS\.

 **Contents**
 + [Prerequisites](#getting-started-eks-prerequisites)